 Restricted net position, expendable - Includes resources in which the College is legally or contractually obligated to spend in accordance with restrictions placed by the donor or external parties.
-The primary expendable funds for the College are the dedicated student fees collected as part of referendums and reserved for student projects, such as TransAlta Commons and athletic multi-purpose field.
+In addition to the net pension asset for the state retirement systems, the primary expendable funds for the College are the dedicated student fees collected as part of referendums and reserved for student projects, such as the athletic multi-purpose field.

 Unrestricted net position - These represent all the other resources available to the College for general and educational obligations to meet expenses for any lawful purpose.
-Unrestricted net position is not subject to externally imposed stipulations, however the College has designated the majority of the unrestricted net position for various academic and support functions.
+Unrestricted net position is not subject to externally imposed stipulations; however, the College has designated the majority of the unrestricted net position for various academic and support functions.
 Prudent balances are maintained for use as working capital, as a reserve against emergencies and for other purposes, in accordance with policies established by the Board of Trustees.